nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 If your Epic is "Build a dataset" then your User Stories might be:

 1)

 ```

-input: List of candidate genes + several databases of expression data
+input: list of candidate genes + several databases of expression data
 output: expression data for candidate genes
 task: search for candidate genes in database
 ```